 Chris de Burgh’s house – a beautiful Georgian home in the gorgeous Irish countryside – is up for sale.

 Bushey Park dates from 1815 and is nestled in a picturesque valley with views of the Dublin Mountains.
-The property sprawls over 27 acres of land, located near Enniskerry village, and just a short drive from Dublin.
+The property sprawls over 27 acres of land, and is located near Enniskerry village, and just a short drive from Dublin.

 The Lady in Red singer and his wife, Diane, first moved into the house in 1996, which they restored and extended to include a few modern touches, including a music studio.
 We couldn’t think of a more inspiring setting for a spot of composing.